Hlaliyeh

-Al-Helaliyah (الهلالية), also spelled Hilalieh, is a municipality of Sidon in Lebanon.
+Hlaliyeh (الهلالية), also spelled Hilalieh, is a municipality of Sidon in Lebanon.
 It is located 43 km from Beirut.

 History

 In 1838, Eli Smith noted el-Helaliyeh, as a village located in "Aklim et-Tuffah, adjacent to Seida".

 In 1875 Victor Guérin traveled in the region, and noted about Helalieh: "This village has 200 inhabitants, either Maronites or United Greeks.
 The church was built, as well as several houses, with regular stones of ancient appearance."

 Demographics

-In 2014, Christians made up 90.61% and Muslims made up 8.30% of registered voters in Al-Helaliyah.
+In 2014, Christians made up 90.61% and Muslims made up 8.30% of registered voters in Hlaliyeh.
 50.90% of the voters were Greek Catholics and 30.32% were Maronite Catholics.